iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-mapping-file-works.md

 ??? tip "Component Template Pattern"

-    For reducing the minimal amount of data needed for mapping files, a template pattern is used to set the common attributes.
+    To reduce the minimal amount of data needed for mapping files, a template pattern is used to set the common attributes.
     ```yaml
     id:     {$format: "{name}"}  # (1)!
     name:   # (2)!